stas7341/pch-kartinatv/README.txt

 Features
 --------
 This plugin (set of scripts) allows to view on Popcorn Hour A100 the IP-TV channels broadcasted by katrina.tv provider.

 Changes
 -------
+Changes in version 0.8.7:
+- Beta support of archives, press REPEAT to activate day selection

 Changes in version 0.8.6:
 - Alfa support of archives